 This is the only smart lock that isn’t a tiny advertisement on my front door

-I tested the Level Touch and the Level Plus for this guide, both of which add an additional touch-to-open capability that is as easy to use as a fingerprint reader (though it lacks the biometric authentication).
+I tested the Level Touch and the Level Plus for this guide, both of which add a touch-to-open capability that’s as easy to use as a fingerprint reader (though it lacks the biometric authentication).
 The Level Plus adds Apple Home Key, which lets you unlock your door with your iPhone or Apple Watch by tapping it on the lock.
 It works very well, but I still prefer the Schlage Encode Plus (below) for Home Key since it comes with a keypad built in.
-(Level sells a separate keypad for $79, or $59 when purchased with a lock)
+(Level sells a separate keypad for $79, or $59 when purchased with a lock.)

 To use Home Key, touch-to-unlock, or auto-unlock on a Level lock, you have to have a phone or Apple Watch on you.
-So it’s not a good fit for households with kids without phones unless you buy Level’s keypad or use its NFC keycards (two of which are included with the lock).
+So it’s not a good fit for households with residents who don’t have phones unless you buy Level’s keypad or use its NFC keycards (two of which are included with the lock).

 There are some quirks with some of Level’s unlocking features.
-You must choose between auto-unlock and touch-to-unlock; you can’t have both.
+You must choose between auto-unlock and touch-to-unlock (on the touch models); you can’t have both.
 And neither works unless you leave the geofence area and come back.
 So if you leave the house, lock the door, get in your car, remember you forgot something, and go back to your door, it won’t unlock automatically for you.
-The Touch also doesn’t work well with older doors based on my testing on two doors.
+The Touch also doesn’t work well with older doors, based on my testing on two doors.
 I would only consider installing the Touch if you have a door that lines up perfectly with the strike plate.